felipevalois/MizzouThon-Fundraisers/README.md

 # MizzouThon-Fundraisers
-Fundraisers component using Vue.js for MizzouThon's website
+Fundraisers and Team components using Vue.js for MizzouThon's website